-Please note, the application process for the 2014 program is now closed.
+Please note: Applications are now closed for the 2014 growing season.
 Applications for the 2015 growing season will open in Fall 2014.
-The links below will take you to the corresponding sections.

 In 2013, Just Food established the Start-Up Farm Program to support new farmers in the Ottawa region.
 By offering access to land, shared infrastructure/equipment, and training, the program aims to enable more people in this region to start their own successful farm business.
 Program participants can access up to 3 years of on-site support at the Just Food Farm, at a subsidized rate building towards a cost-recovery basis.

 The program also supports a broader cohort of new farmers in the region by offering training to any new producers at a fee, as well as access to broader farm supports (free listing on the Ottawa Buy Local/Grow Local Food Guide; a listing of farm internship/employment opportunities in the region; the Savour Ottawa program, an economic development initiative connecting local producers with local restaurants and retailers; and the Explorer course for those considering getting into farming).

 The Start-Up Farm program offers a low-risk way for new farmers to test their business ideas and to develop additional skills, experience, markets and networks before committing to a larger, longer-term farm operation.
 The program offers an entry point for a diversity of new farmers, including those from a non-farm background, second careerists, new Canadians, and those with farm experience in other settings.

 - To enable more new farmers in the Ottawa region to start their own successful farm business;

 - To reduce barriers to new farmers in accessing land, infrastructure and relevant training;

 - To offer access to a diversity of new farmers;

 - To demonstrate the economic, environmental and social viability of small-scale, organic food production in the Ottawa region;

 - To demonstrate cooperative models for entrepreneurs to work to together;